- Air bags are designed to protect adults and older children but can seriously hurt a young child or infant.

 - Children can also become trapped in power windows when they put their head out the window of a parked car and lean on the window switch.
 You can prevent this type of injury by never leaving your child alone in a parked or idling vehicle.
 Some newer vehicles have lever switches, which are safer than other types of switches.

 - Take sleeping babies and children out of the vehicle right away after stopping the car.
-Be sure to lock vehicle doors and the trunk when not in use so older children do not get in the vehicle.
+Be sure to lock vehicle doors and the trunk when not in use so older children don’t get in the vehicle.

 - Use memory aids to make sure a child is never forgotten in the car.
 Placing your smartphone, house/office keys, purse or backpack in the back seat with the child can protect against a memory lapse to ensure they won’t be unintentionally forgotten.